Carbon budgets and pathways

 Negative emissions may offset emissions from sectors, which are difficult to decarbonise (such as aviation and agriculture) or may help society to achieve its carbon budgets and targets.
 However, this would require bio-energy with CCS (BECCS) to be implemented at a very large scale, which would have wide ranging implications.

-Tyndall Manchester is part of consortium exploring the feasibility of BECCS for greenhouse gas removal, looking across a set of full BECCS life cycles, from the land where biomass is grown through to the storage of the carbon dioxide during energy conversion or fuel production.
+Tyndall Manchester is part of a consortium exploring the feasibility of BECCS for greenhouse gas removal, looking across a set of full BECCS life cycles, from the land where biomass is grown through to the storage of the carbon dioxide during energy conversion or fuel production.

 Our work has analysed key assumptions behind BECCS in global integrated assessment models, which inform climate policy, in relation to current academic understanding.